Professional Standards Authority logo

 /

-We also register applied psychology roles in the psychological professions across the four nations that are not regulated by law and fall outside of NHS England’s registration scheme, including Clinical Associate in Applied Psychology in Scotland and Clinical Associate in Psychology developed in England.
+We also register applied psychology roles in the psychological professions across the four nations that are not regulated by law and fall outside of NHS England's registration scheme, including Clinical Associate in Applied Psychology (CAAP) in Scotland and Clinical Associate in Psychology (CAP) developed in England.

 The British Psychological Society (BPS) Wider Psychological Workforce Register is an accredited register of the Professional Standards Authority (PSA).
 The PSA accredits registers so that the public can be confident when using the services provided by health and care practitioners on those registers.